 Some common illnesses that typically do require antibiotic treatment include:

 - Many ear infections (although there is increasing evidence that many ear infections will resolve without antibiotics)

 - Sinus infections

 Viral illnesses that cannot be treated with antibiotics include:

 Changing the way people look at medications and illnesses is not an easy task.
 In the past, it was thought that even though an antibiotic may not help a patient get better any faster, it wouldn't do any harm.
 But now we know that the opposite is true.
-By prescribing these antibiotics so frequently and needlessly, viruses and bacteria have become stronger and more resistant to the medications we have.
+By prescribing these antibiotics so frequently and needlessly, bacteria have become stronger and more resistant to the medications we have.
 This makes it necessary to develop new drugs that are stronger, which usually pose more severe side effects -- and no patient wants that.

 So the next time you get sick and feel like you may need antibiotics, take a good look at your situation and discuss it with your healthcare provider.
 If he or she tells you that you have a virus, don't push for antibiotics.
 The typical viral illness lasts between 7 and 10 days, which also happens to be the amount of time it takes for a typical round of antibiotics to be fully effective.
 Either way, you should get better in about a week.
 And holding off on the antibiotics will help you avoid unpleasant side effects and potentially stronger illnesses in the future.

 "Antibiotics: Too Much of a Good Thing."
 Mayo Foundation for Medical Education and Research 13 Feb 06.
 23 Nov 07.

 "Colds and flu - antibiotics."
 Medical Encyclopedia.
 05 Nov 07.
 Department of Health & Human Services.
 23 Nov 07.